 Living with chronic illness can significantly impact your confidence levels and change how you look at yourself.
 It’s common to feel as though your body has ‘let you down’ or ‘is broken’.
-These beliefs understandably make you feel less confident within yourself.
+These beliefs understandably make you feel less confident in yourself.

 How chronic illness can affect your confidence

-When you aren’t able to do everything you used to be able to do, for example not being able to work, go out with loved ones or keep up with hobbies, it can make you doubt who you are as a person.
+When you aren’t able to do everything you used to be able to do, for example not being able to work, go out with loved ones, or keep up with hobbies, it can make you doubt who you are as a person.
 When you feel as though the things that made you who you were and gave you purpose are taken away, it can lead to a confused sense of self.

-Needing to ask for help can be a big hit to self esteem, especially if you were a particularly independent person before you became chronically ill.
+Needing to ask for help can be a big hit to self-esteem, especially if you were a particularly independent person before you became chronically ill.
 It can be frustrating not to be able to do everything you want to do, to say the least.

 It can be so easy to blame yourself when you have a flare in symptoms or when you can’t complete a task.
 Even though logically we may know that it’s not our fault and that we’re trying our best, sometimes it’s hard to actually feel that way.

-This 2017 study on how those with chronic illness adjust to their new reality explains that, “The presence of a chronic illness alters an individual’s sense of self, as the previously held healthy identity is replaced by an illness identity that includes physical impairments, emotional reactions to physical symptoms, and cognitive constructions of the illness.”
+This 2017 study on how those with chronic illness adjust to their new reality explains that “the presence of a chronic illness alters an individual’s sense of self, as the previously held healthy identity is replaced by an illness identity that includes physical impairments, emotional reactions to physical symptoms, and cognitive constructions of the illness.”

 When you’re unsure about what the future holds and which goals you are, or are not, going to be able to reach, this can be nerve-wracking and reduce self-esteem.
 It can feel as though you aren’t in control of your own life.
 For all these reasons and more, confidence can be a hard thing to rebuild and maintain when you live with chronic illness.